 We consider trust as the main criteria when choosing a VPN provider.
-Taking into account that your data (even if they are encrypted) passes their servers, that they may log some of your activity, that that may store billing information, that you are installing their software on your computer, trust is critical.
+Considering that your data (even if they are encrypted) passes their servers, that they may log some of your activity, that they may store billing information, that you are installing their software on your computer, trust is critical.

 Our advice is to take your time, do your homework, and choose your VPN provider wisely.

-It won’t help to connect to a VPN provider that does not provide fast connections.
-Good VPN providers have fast access so you can get things done in a reasonable time.
+It won’t help to connect to a VPN provider that does not provide fast VPN connections.
+Good VPN providers have fast access, so you can get things done in a reasonable time.

 One of the main uses of a VPN provider is to keep your download and browsing habits private.
 To do this, the connection has to use the latest encryption algorithms to keep undesirables, including hackers, out.

 A VPN provider is of no use if you can’t connect to it whenever you need to.
-Free VPN providers often use slower access speeds and fewer servers, reserving the better systems for customers that are prepared to pay.
+Free VPN providers often use slower access speeds and fewer servers, reserving better systems for customers willing to pay.

 Is there a universal best VPN application?
-No, there is not.
-However, we present our picks for the best VPN for Mac.
+Unfortunately, no, there is not.
+However, we present our picks for the best VPN for Mac: NordVPN, Surfshark, ExpressVPN.
 We tested them, we like them, and we use them regularly.

 NordVPN is a leading VPN provider with an excellent reputation.
-Plenty of servers and locations are available (probably more than you need), great-looking apps, and helpful support.
+A large number of server locations are available (probably more than you need), great-looking apps, simultaneous connections, unlimited bandwidth, competitive pricing, and helpful support.

 As a Mac user, you have the following options with NordVPN:

 - Download the NordVPN IKE app from Mac App Store (for macOS Sierra 10.12 or later).
-It is a basic version that uses the OpenVPN protocol for the VPN connection, very easy to use, and you may get connected in a matter of seconds.
+It is a basic version that uses the OpenVPN protocol for the VPN connection, which is very easy to use, and you may get connected in seconds.

-- Download a customized version of the OpenVPN interface from the NordVPN website (for macOS Yosemite 10.10 or later).
+- Download a customized version of the OpenVPN interface from the NordVPN website (macOS Yosemite 10.10 or later).
 It is an advanced VPN app with access to obfuscated servers, custom DNS, and the possibility to switch between TCP and UDP.

 How to use a VPN on Mac on a daily basis

-Thus, you need easy access to a VPN on your Mac.
+Thus, you need easy access to a VPN on your MacBook.
 Here are some tips you should keep in mind:

 - Have your VPN subscription up to date.
 By subscribing to annual or biannual plans, you reduce the risk of having your access to VPN servers cut off to a minimum.

 - Consider installing a free VPN app for emergency cases when you get out of money, and you don’t want to continue with your subscription.
-A must: test the VPN connection when using free apps.
+A must: test the VPN connection (DNS leak test, WebRTC leak test when using free apps.

 It is easy to set up a VPN on a Mac through the built-in support of the macOS has, using VPN services’ software that is easy to use, or installing third-party tools.